 According to Forbes, Machine Learning patents grew significantly at a 34 percent rate from 2013 to 2017.
 And there is no doubt that it is going to skyrocket in the future.

 Python remains the primary or preferred programming language used for most of the research as well as development in Machine Learning, according to GitHub.

-And although it is somewhat clear that Python is the most popular programming language for Machine Learning, this article explores why this is so.
-What is Python Language, and what is Python used for?
+And although it is somewhat clear that this is the most popular programming language for Machine Learning, this article explores why this is so.
+This Language, and what is Python used for?
 These questions will be answered as you read the following paragraphs.

 What is Python Language?

-If you want to know the answer to the question “What is Python language”, you should first know “what is Python?”.
+If you want to know the answer to the question “What Python language is”, you should first know “what is Python?”.

 It has modules, exceptions, classes as well as dynamic typing and high-level dynamic data types.

 So, what is Python? is a general-purpose coding language – an object-oriented, interpreted, and interactive high-level programming language with built-in, dynamic semantics.